timothy-joseph/esp32-fm25v02a/README.md

 The directory components/fm25v02a contains the driver.
 This example is meant to run on spi2 or spi3 (spi0 and spi1 are used for the internal flash)

+### Todo list:

+1. Add functions to manipulate and get the bits inside of the status register
+2. Acquire the bus
+3. Test on hardware